Wyandotte County, Kansas: Economy

 Village West is at the intersection of Interstates 70 and 435, and has significantly fueled growth in KCK and Wyandotte County.
-Anchored by the Kansas Speedway, its attractions and retailers include Hollywood Casino, Legends Outlets Kansas City, Cabela's, Nebraska Furniture Mart, Great Wolf Lodge, Legends Field (hosting the Monarchs of the American Association of baseball) and Children's Mercy Park (hosting Sporting Kansas City of Major League Soccer).
+Anchored by the Kansas Speedway, its attractions and retailers include Hollywood Casino, Legends Outlets Kansas City, Cabela's, Nebraska Furniture Mart, Great Wolf Lodge, Legends Field (hosting the Monarchs of the American Association of baseball) and Sporting Park (hosting Sporting Kansas City of Major League Soccer).

 Other attractions include Azura Amphitheater (formerly and still commonly known as the Sandstone Amphitheater), the National Agricultural Center and Hall of Fame, Wyandotte County Park, and Sunflower Hills Golf Course.

+Beginning in 2031, Wyandotte County will also include the new home stadium for the Kansas City Chiefs of the National Football League.